Manasr12/CSE-471-Project-1-/README.md

 - [Grading Elements](#grading-elements)

 ## Introduction
 For this project we used the Step 5 Synthie program and modified it to use a subtractive instrument and several effects.
 This page is our web page component of the project and serves to outline what we are submitting as our CSE 471 project.
+Also in this repo are the original score files.
+The Fur Elise file is our minute long song and the effects testing file showcases the functionality of our effects.
 ## Group Members
 - Duncan Stewart
 - Mannan Dhillon